JMK-B/lokisoft.github.io-variant-docs/getting-started/the-unite-development-portal/the-unite-development-portal.md

 ### Vault settings

-This page shows the vaults settings for this particular Unite environment.
+This page shows the vaults settings for this development platform.
+If any secure environment settings are required you can create them in environment specific Azure Vaults and add them to the service.yaml found in your application.

 ![](Images/vaultsettings.png)